clarebirch/clarebirch.github.io/quarter-life-crisis.md

 I don't care about the career ladder itself.
 Promotion pathways and performance matrices are useful but nauseating.

+I don't want to only focus on my weaknesses.
 I think my strengths are:
 1. I've never met anything I couldn't learn as fast as anyone I've met (I haven't met many people!),
 2. I build good relationships with good people easily, and
-3. I've developed a kind of taste for people and things (though I'm still learning to trust my instincts on that) New experiences, coupled with reflection, will help with figuring out more of these.
+4. I've developed a kind of taste for people and things (though I'm still learning to trust my instincts on that)

+New experiences, coupled with reflection, will help with figuring out more of these.
 I'll also work through [this](https://80000hours.org/articles/personal-strengths/).

+Finally, the navel-gazing is wrapping up a little as I move back to looking outwards---winding up the self-as-a-project/narcissism of the thing.

 #### Experiments
+- The beach trip ("doing nothing")
+	- We went to Culburra for a few days and then to Bundanoon with a larger group of friends.
+Ben got sick in Culburra and we were blessed with dreary weather, which gave plenty of time to _do nothing_.
+Unfortunately, I have discovered I really do not want to do nothing.
+At the very least, I want to listen to lots of music and read lots and yap.
+	- Ben wrote a murder mystery for the group (the second one he's done, having inadvertently recreated [Jubensha](https://en.wikipedia.org/wiki/Jubensha) late last year) and it went down an absolute treat.
+I'm trying to get him to put it online somewhere so others can also enjoy!
 - Going to New York (njörk)
 	- Spending many hours in museums and galleries at a time:
 		- [Neue Galerie](https://www.neuegalerie.org/)